 Ready to get your new tattoo?

-At Chronic Ink, we have some of the best traditional and neo-traditional Asian tattoo artists in Toronto.
-We welcome walk-ins for consultations at our Downtown Toronto, Midtown Toronto, Markham and Newmarket locations.
-No appoinment necessary or contact us and let us know your idea today.
+At Chronic Ink, we have some of the best traditional and neo-traditional Asian tattoo artists in Toronto & Vancouver.
+We welcome walk-ins for consultations at our Downtown Toronto, Midtown Toronto , Markham and Vancouver locations.
+No appointment necessary or contact us and let us know your idea today.

 378 Yonge Street,